Guitar Techniques – 46 Essential Scale Patterns

 There’s no definition to their rhythms, or understanding of the exact rhythms they’re playing at any given time.

-The best way to improve your single-note rhythmic control is by applying various rhythms to your scale and guitar scale patterns practice routine.
+The best way to improve your rhythmic control is by applying rhythms to your scale and scale patterns practice routine.

-In this section of the lesson, you’ll learn how to apply essential guitar rhythms to any scale and scale pattern that you’re working on in your practice routine.
+In this section, you’ll apply essential guitar rhythms to any scale and scale pattern that you’re working on in your practice routine.